terasakisatoshi/MyWorkflow.jl/README.md

 ## Build Docker image

-- There are two ways to build
+- There are several ways to build

 ### Case 1: Use Docker